RaoOfPhysics/studyGroupJupyter/README.md

 * scipy
 * ipythonblocks

-Most of these are are part of anaconda by default.
+Most of these are part of anaconda by default.
 To install the others run the following commands in a new
 terminal:
 ```bash